Error handling

-There are 5 ways to do error handling in Windmill.
+There are multiple ways to handle errors in Windmill.

 One way to handle errors in Windmill is by using the try/catch block within a Script.
 This method is not specific to Windmill and can be used in any programming language that supports exception handling.